-- 1. Complete an enrollment agreement.
-Enrollment agreement is located on the school's website.
-Simply click the Enroll Now button.
-Students under 18 must have a parent or guardian complete the enrollment agreement.
-The student will be asked to self-attest completion of 8th grade by providing the school/s name, address and dates of attendance.
-Applicants will generally receive acceptance information immediately via email, but in no case will it take longer than 48 business hours.
-Applicants who do not meet entrance requirements will receive a refund of any tuition paid. - 2.
-Maximize Transfer Credit: Students should complete the Transcript Request Form at the back of this catalog to order any transcripts from 9th to 12th grade they want to have considered for transfer credit.
+- 3. Maximize Transfer Credit: Students should complete the Transcript Request Form at the back of this catalog to order any transcripts from 9th to 12th grade they want to have considered for transfer credit.
 Students must submit previous high school transcripts within 75 days of enrollment.
 Some students may have attended 9th grade as part of a junior high school program.
 In that case, students should include the junior high school as part of the necessary transcripts to request.
-This allows USCI to properly place students in the correct classes and not require students to duplicate work. - 3.
-Students may start USCI High School within 24 hours.
-Within 24 hours of enrollment, USCI will send the student access to the first vocational or gen ed path course, HS002 Strategies for Academic Success, so they can get started.
-Students will complete their vocational content prior to their core and other elective content. - 4.
+This allows USCI to properly place students in the correct classes and not require students to duplicate work. - 4.
 Transfer credit allows students to gain credit for previous high school work or work experience.
 USCI believes it is important to maximize transfer credit.
 Within one week of receiving a student's official transcript/s, USCI will evaluate the transcript/s in a manner that helps students maximize transfer credit and issue the student a high school program plan.
 This plan shows the student which courses they will need to successfully complete in order to earn their USCI high school diploma.
 Students may also submit a work-credit affidavit (found at the back of this catalog) to earn up to 1.0 elective credit.
 Students who do not submit official transcripts (or work-credit affidavits) will not receive transfer credit.
 Official transcript/s must be received prior to beginning a course for which the student receives transfer credit.
 Once a course is started, transfer credit will not be granted.

 - 5. USCI pre-selects the order of required core and elective courses in each student's high school plan.
 Upon enrollment, USCI preselects all remaining electives for students; however, students may change these electives prior to the course being made available to the student.
-Students change these electives in their student account web page or through the registrar at hsregistrar@ uscareerinstitute.edu.
+Students change these electives in their student account web page or through the registrar at hsregistrar@uscareerinstitute.edu.
 Once the elective coursework is available to the student, it cannot be changed (unless the student fails and needs to retake an elective).
 These electives are tiered based on difficulty level.
-Electives will become available to students throughout the program based on the tier level of the elective and student progress. - Students who received credit via homeschool or a private unaccredited school should review the Homeschool or Private Unaccredited School Documentation information in this catalog. - b.
+Electives will become available to students throughout the program based on the tier level of the elective and student progress. - a.
+Students who received credit via homeschool or a private unaccredited school should review the Homeschool or Private Unaccredited School Documentation in this catalog. - b.
 USCI accepts up to 75% of previous high school work as transfer credit.
 Each full credit (1.0) is worth \$24 (or \$12 per 0.5 credit).
 The maximum financial credit a student will receive is 25% off tuition, regardless of the type of credit (enrollment discount, transfer credit, etc.). - c.
 USCI accepts transfer credit for courses receiving passing grades from accredited or ACE-approved programs. - d.
 Students may receive up to 1.0 elective credit for work experience.
 See Credit for Work in this catalog for additional information. - e.
 Students transferring from an unaccredited home school must follow the process outlined in the Homeschool Verification Form and Homeschool or Private Unaccredited School Documentation policy.
 USCI reserves the right to require a summative assessment/project for content area if appropriate. - f.
 GED programs may serve as proof of education, but they are not accepted as transfer credit. - g.
 The maximum transfer credit (regardless of source) is 75% of the high school program, or 18 credits.